Skip To Main Content

 Instructional Services

-The Title I program uses Federal dollars to provide assistance by funding additional support personnel, additional programs, and materials for Title I schools.
+The Title I program provides assistance by funding additional support personnel, programs, and materials for Title I schools.

 The Title I program also provides professional development for classroom teachers on a variety of topics that support the core curriculum.
 Below are some of the other initiatives the Title I program supports: